-The increase in rate of IaaS (Infrastructure-as-a-service) adoption continues its growing trend as the quickest developing cloud segment.
+The increase in the rate of IaaS (Infrastructure-as-a-service) adoption continues its growing trend as the quickest developing cloud segment.
 It has been assumed that there can be 27.6% of growth in this rate till the end of this year i.e., 2019.
 In a Microsoft report of Security Intelligence, online users display their 300% growth in threats against them.
-With the adoption of IaaS vendors for online services like MS Azure, the attack platform had got advanced but, with the correct preparation, any organization can enforce cyber security measures for services, which significantly mitigate the overall potential impact of an attempted threat.
+With the adoption of IaaS vendors for online services like MS Azure, the attack platform had got advanced but, with the correct preparation, any organization can enforce cybersecurity measures for services, which significantly mitigate the overall potential impact of an attempted threat.

 Time to Read Out Azure Security Best Practices

 - Enforce Proper Security Policies – Make sure that the following policies are defined properly for virtual systems:

 - Activate OS Vulnerabilities – Enable the operating system vulnerabilities suggestions for the virtual system.
 When this policy gets activated, it deeply analyzes the OS configurations regularly to address problems that can define the virtual system as vulnerable to threats.
 Also, the standard suggests configuration modifications to correctly make changes in existing vulnerabilities.

 - Activate Endpoint Protection – Activate the recommendations option for endpoint protection for virtual systems.
 When this is enabled, Microsoft Azure Security center suggests endpoint security be provisioned for all MS Windows virtual systems.
 This is to identify and eliminate spyware, viruses, and other malicious products.

 - Activate JIT Network Access – Activate the option of JIT Network access for virtual systems.
 When this is enabled, the Security center automatically locks the internal traffic to the client’s Azure virtual system by coding an NSG standard.
 Clients have to choose the ports on the virtual systems to which inbound traffic must be locked down.